jmolayem/railtalk/README.md

 # railtalk
-This app uses free unstructured voice requests to predict arrival times for nearby trains.
+This is a mobile (iOS) app uses free unstructured voice requests to predict arrival times for nearby trains.

 For example, the expo line’s Expo Park / USC station can be free structured to similar inputs:
 Exposition, expo, USC, Coliseum, SC, Jefferson St, and so and so forth.